aerfio/k8sutils/README.md

-# gvks
+# k8sutils

-Package `aerf.io/gvks` exports GVKs of particular types from `k8s.io/api` package.
+Package `aerf.io/k8sutils` exports GVKs of particular types from `k8s.io/api` package.
+Apart from that there are some useful utility functions in the root package.

 ## Contributing